dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > **Exercise:** Concatenate two empty lists

-The language provides several built-in functions for working with `List`s, but we'll defer covering them until further below when introduce the Prelude, since many useful utilities on `List`s are not built-in but rather derived from lower-level functions.

 ## `Optional` values

-By default, all Dhall types require the corresponding value to be present, meaning that there is no special `nil` / `null` / `None` value that you can stick anywhere you like.
+By default, all Dhall types are not "nullable", meaning that there is no special `nil` / `null` / `None` value that suffices for those types.

 For example, if a Dhall expression has type `Bool` that means that interpreting the expression must produce a `True` or `False` value.
-No other value is possible, and in particular an empty value is not possible.
+No other result is possible, and in particular a null value is not possible.

 However, you can opt in to empty values by wrapping types in `Optional`.
 For example, an `Optional Natural` is a `Natural` number that might be present or